-A D-dimer test is a blood test usually used to help check for or monitor blood clotting problems.
-A positive test means the D-dimer level in your body is higher than normal and suggests you might have blood clots.
+A D-dimer test is a blood test that checks for, or monitors, blood-clotting problems.
+A positive test means the D-dimer level in the body is higher than normal and suggests someone might have blood clots.

 Why would I need this test?

-Your doctor might ask you to have this test if he or she suspects you have blood clotting problems or wants to rule them out.
+Your doctor might ask you to have this test if they suspect you have blood clotting problems or wants to rule them out.
 These blood clotting problems include:

 - deep vein thrombosis (DVT) — clot formation in the veins, usually in the legs